Administrator-user/python-luck_draw/README.md

 # python-luck_draw
-This is a luck drawer made of python
+This is a luck drawer made of python.